ptomulik/puppet-macro/README.md

 notify { foo_bar: message => "determine('foo::bar') -> ${foo_bar}" }
 ```

-If you don't need the value returned by macro, then the you may invoke macro as
+If you don't need the value returned by macro, then you may invoke macro as
 a statement:

 ```puppet